Alan Lewrie: Career

 In The Invasion Year, Lewrie becomes (only partially willingly) involved in the evacuation of French civilians from the slave rebellion on Hispaniola before being recalled to England, where he is rewarded for his part in the naval action described at the end of King, Ship, and Sword by being made Knight of the Bath and—shockingly—Baronet.
 At the reception afterward, he meets Percy Viscount Stangbourne and, more importantly, Percy's sister Lydia.
 After only a few days leave, Captain Sir Alan Lewrie is sent on a secret mission to test a new naval technology being called the "torpedo".

 In Hostile Shores, Lewrie is assigned as naval escort for the British expeditions to take the Cape of Good Hope from the Dutch, and then to take Buenos Aires from Spain.
 In a small naval action related to the British holding the River Plate, Lewrie is badly wounded, and then returns to England.

 By mid-1807, (in The King's Marauder) having spent half a year regaining his health, Lewrie once more presents himself at the Admiralty seeking active assignment.
 He is ordered to command HMS Sapphire, a small (50-gun) two-decked ship of the line rather than another fleet frigate.
 He is assigned to Gibraltar, assigned to the Foreign Office's man (spy in residence) there to cause mayhem, or any other activity to support the Foreign Office.
 This continues in Kings and Emperors through the beginning of 1809, when Lewrie helps evacuate the British Army after the Battle of Corunna.

 Given the chance, Lewrie is lazy, casual, and inclined to be good humoured and amusing—a 'Merry Andrew' in the parlance of the day.
-However, what was initially a facade as an active and conscientious naval officer has actually become real over the course of the novels.
+However, what was initially a façade as an active and conscientious naval officer has actually become real over the course of the novels.
 Lewrie becomes an imaginative and aggressive officer, a capable leader, and a competent seaman...
 He is no longer dominated by his womanizing.
 He is also lucky, and encourages the belief – among the more superstitious of his sailors – that he is under the favor of the ancient God of the Sea, Lir.
 At times, he almost believes this himself.

 Lambdin has an interesting character here, and many more years of fighting await.
 Choundas, at least, is dead but there are children (legitimate and otherwise) to be seen to and professional rivals to be addressed.

 The Alan Lewrie novels

 Lewrie was the protagonist of some twenty-five novels from 1989 to 2019.

 It was reported that a 26th novel was in progress with an anticipated publication date of January 2022.
-However, this report predated Mr. Lambdin's death in July 2021.
+However, this report predated Lambdin's death in July 2021.